EdgyPanda/Advanced-Derivatives-Modelling-project/README.md

 Recovering of interest rates and dividend yield was done in R. The basic way to recover both from the option-chain was:

 * Select a number of ATM calls for all maturities.
-* Compute prices of the put options using put-call parity
+* Compute prices of the put options using put-call parity.
 * Now we choose the interest rates *r* and dividend yield *q* such that we minimize the squarred error between the market put prices and the put option prices recovered from the put-call parity:

 <img src="https://latex.codecogs.com/svg.latex?\min_{r_i,q}&space;\sum_{i=1}^{N}&space;\sum_{j=1}^{M}&space;\left(Put_{PC}(K_j,T_i,r_{T_i},q)&space;-&space;Put_{Market}(K_j,T_i)\right)^2." title="\min_{r_i,q} \sum_{i=1}^{N} \sum_{j=1}^{M} \left(Put_{PC}(K_j,T_i,r_{T_i},q) - Put_{Market}(K_j,T_i)\right)^2." />

 where *N* is the number of maturities and *M* is the number of put options.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.